 - Recommended for a 7mm stone in lower ureter.

-- A thin scope is passed through the urethra and bladder to reach the ureter.
+- A thin or flexible scope is passed through the urethra and bladder to reach the ureter.

 - The stone is either removed directly or broken into pieces using a laser.